WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getClientIdsWithDescendants

 Returns an array containing the clientIds of the top-level blocks and their descendants of any depth (for nested blocks).
+Ids are returned in the same order that they appear in the editor.

 _Parameters_